Customise Consent Preferences

-Skip directly to site content
+Skip to main content

 Winter Farmers’ Markets in Maine

-Maine’s farmers, bakers and artisans don’t take a break in winter—in fact, it’s a great time to head to a nearby farmers' market to buy local foods, fresh produce, baked goods, cheese and meats.
-Farmers’markets offer plenty of organic options and support your local economy and neighbors.
+Maine’s farmers, bakers and artisans don’t take a break in winter—in fact, it’s a great time to head to a nearby farmers’ market to buy local foods, fresh produce, baked goods, cheese and meats.
+Farmers’ markets offer plenty of organic options and support your local economy and neighbors.
 There are winter farmers’ markets across the state.

 In Augusta, visit the Augusta Winter Farmers Market at The Buker Center on 22 Armory Street.
 They offer grass-fed beef, honey, baked goods and fresh veggies.